LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/InterviewPrepping.md

 - What’s one thing you’re hoping to get from an intern?
 How can an intern make your life easier?

 ### Behavioral
+- Introduce yourself

+    - About me

+    - Job experience

+        - What went well.

+        - What I learned.

+        - Impact

+What I'm looking fo

 - Why would you like to work in this company?

     - Microsoft